 - Any medicines to stop blood clotting, such as warfarin

 - Efavirenz or certain highly active protease-inhibitors used to treat HIV

 Pregnancy and breastfeeding

-Malarone should not be taken by women who are pregnant unless specifically instructed to do so by a doctor.
+Malarone should not be taken by women who are pregnant unless a doctor recommends it.

 Malarone's ingredients can get into your breast milk and may harm your baby.
 Women who are breastfeeding should not take these tablets.

 We recommend using BUMPS for additional information on taking this medication during pregnancy and breastfeeding.

 The main active ingredients within this medicine are: Atovaquone and Proguanil hydrochloride.

 For a full list of the inactive ingredients, please read the Summary of Product Characteristics.

 How much does Malarone cost in the UK?